lars159/javaweb_kurs/part_3/README.md

 ## PART 3
-In this part you will learn how to use external api and styling your application.
+In this part we going to extend our rest server with login support.

 ### Assignment
-1. Use extrnal traffic api to populate traffic
-2. Use the api to add comments to each traffic
+1. Add login on Server
+2. Add comments check that you are loged in
-3. add Unittest
+3. remove comments
-4. Checkout http://getbootstrap.com/css/ and add some more nice css classes
+4. logout
+5. create unitest